maxhbr/LDBcollector/README.md

 The complete list can be found at: https://www.osadl.org/Access-to-raw-data.oss-compliance-raw-data-access.0.html

 ### ChooseALicense.com licenses
-The folder `/data/choosalicense` contains the conten of the folder `/_licenses/` from [https://github.com/github/choosealicense.com].
+The folder `/data/choosalicense` contains the conten of the folder `/_licenses/` from [https://github.com/github/choosealicense.com**.

-#### How it is licensed:
-- MIT
+**licensed under:** MIT

 ### Blue Oak Council License List
-The license list can be pulled from https://blueoakcouncil.org/list.json, and is placed at `data/blue-oak-council-license-list.json`
+The license list can be pulled from https://blueoakcouncil.org/list.json, and is placed at `data/blue-oak-council-license-list.json**

-#### How it is licensed:
-- data-license: CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+**licensed under:** CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 ### Fedora Project Wiki
 The Fedora Project has in its wiki a list of licenses which are rated **good** or **bad** on [https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing].